awchisholm/PythonHelloWorld/README.md

 7. If it works, you should see ```Hello World!``` being printed somewhere in the console of Spyder.

 Congratulations!
-You have successfully installed Python using Anaconda and run your first Python program.
+You have successfully installed Python using Anaconda, navigated to GitHub to find a file, and run your first Python program.